FoxComm/highlander/dev-portal/docs/product-information-management.md

 ---
-id: rendering-elements
+id: product-information-management
-title: Rendering Elements
+title: Product Information Management
-permalink: docs/rendering-elements.html
+permalink: docs/product-information-management.html
 redirect_from: "docs/displaying-data.html"
-prev: introducing-jsx.html
+prev: order-managemen.html
 next: components-and-props.html
 ---

-Elements are the smallest building blocks of React apps.
+Fox has a robust PIM!

 An element describes what you want to see on the screen: